 - Cat faeces may contain an organism which causes Toxoplasmosis, a disease which can damage your baby.

 - While you are pregnant avoid emptying cat litter trays or, if no one else can do it, use disposable gloves.
 Trays should be cleaned daily and filled with boiling water for five minutes.

-Once your baby has been born and you have returned home please telephone the surgery to let us know.
-You will need to register the baby with the practice.
-We look forward to seeing you and your baby at the practice for your six week checks.
+Once your baby has been born and you have returned home, please telephone the surgery to let us know.
+You will need to register the baby with the Practice.
+We look forward to seeing you and your baby at the Practice for your seven-week checks.
 Read more about the immunisations offered routinely to babies in the UK and when we advise these to be given.

 For the latest information on antenatal care in Scotland click onto Ready, Steady, Baby .
 For more information on pregnancy, as well as the opportunity to join in lively discussion, check out the Royal College of General Practitioner’s Emma’s Diary; a fantastic resource for first time and experienced mums-to-be.